-Research has shown that if American’s were to increase their intake of potassium the number of people living with high blood pressure would drop ~10%.
-Right now, in American, 1 in 3 adults lives with high blood pressure and the number of children diagnosed with high blood pressure is drastically on the rise.
+Research has shown that if Americans were to increase their intake of potassium the number of people living with high blood pressure would drop approximately 10 percent.
+Right now, in American, nearly half of all adults live with high blood pressure and the number of children diagnosed with high blood pressure is drastically on the rise.

 The effectiveness of potassium to lower blood pressure is directly related to sodium.
 Potassium works to balance out the sodium in your diet.
 An adequate potassium intake can lower systolic pressure ~4.4 mm Hg and diastolic pressure ~2.5 mm Hg.

 If you want to prevent or lower blood pressure it's very important you balance your intake of sodium and potassium.
 The more potassium in your diet and the lower the sodium, the better your blood pressure will be.

 The typical American diet contains 3.6 grams of sodium daily.
 It's recommended that sodium intake be limited to 2.3 grams or less daily (~1 teaspoon).
 If you already have high blood pressure you'll want to restrict your sodium intake even further - less than 1500 mg/day.

 Currently dietary guidelines recommend 4.7 grams of potassium each day.
 Many Americans are deficient on potassium intake with various causes of low potassium.

 Sources of potassium